zmahfuz0613/api-exercise-/README.md

 </p>
 </details>

-> Make sure to accomodate this schema in the express routes, controllers, and seed file
+> Make sure to accomodate this schema in your express routes, controllers, and seed file